neams-th-coe/cardinal/doc/content/tutorials/cht2.md

-The complete solid mesh is show below; because this mesh is generated using the [MeshGenerator](https://mooseframework.inl.gov/syntax/Mesh/) system in MOOSE, there is not a single mesh file that describes the solid mesh.
+The complete solid mesh is show below; because this mesh is generated using the [MeshGenerator](https://mooseframework.inl.gov/syntax/Mesh/) system in MOOSE, there is not a unified mesh file that describes the solid mesh.
 You can view the solid mesh either by running the simulation (and viewing the mesh on which the results are displayed), or simply by running the solid input file in mesh generation mode: